 Early Notables of the Canteloe family (pre 1700)

 Another 49 words (4 lines of text) are included under the topic Early Canteloe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Canteloe family

-resulted in the worst economic and social conditions in the island's history.
+The Irish emigration during the late 18th and 19th century contributed to the melting pot of nationalities in North America, and the building of a whole new era of industry and commerce in what was seen as a rich, new land.
+Ireland'sGreat Potato Famine resulted in the worst economic and social conditions in the island's history.
 And in response to the hunger, disease, and poverty, during this decade the total number of emigrants to leave for North America rivaled all the previous years combined.
 Those from this decade that arrived on North American shores were not warmly welcomed by the established population, but they were vital to the rapid development of the industry, agriculture, and infrastructure of the infant nations of the United States and what would become Canada.
 Research into early immigration and passenger lists has shown many people bearing the name Canteloe: Thomas, Mary, John, and Bridget, all arrived in New York State in 1849; all by the name of Cantillion; Richard Cantlon arrived in 1855; Patrick Cantlin arrived in Philadelphia, Pennsylvania in 1857..

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.

 - ^ Smith, George (ed), Dictionary of National Biography.
 London: Smith, Elder & Co., 1885-1900.
 Print